Two movies are coming out this Valentine’s weekend. Which one will you see?

 I stood there debating, then picked it up.
 I didn’t have a strong impression one way or another about reading them.
 In a way I felt numb.
 I wondered why that was, as I have been actively trying to rediscover my faith in God and sincerely trying to live with the spirit.
 I stood there a while.
 This is where some woman would have placed it back down, this is where some woman would have jumped for joy at their free find.
 But I stood there curious as to what caused this crazed phenomena in our culture – enough to produce a movie and multiple best seller lists.
 Finally, I shrugged my shoulders.
 Hey, it was free and my husband was taking the kids out of town, so it found its way home with me.

 What.
 The.
 Hell.
 Is that romance these days?
 I am not that old in body and mind to be that out of touch.
 No wonder my book sales haven’t been what I would have liked.
 Seriously, women, tell me, is this what readers want?
 I know I’m years late on this debate and quite frankly, I’m glad that I am.
 I read it objectively, without the crazed fans, the whirlwind of promotion, and the opposite seething negativity.
 I couldn’t get through half of it, not because of the kinky bits or the atrocious writing, but my fierce feminine warrior wants to fight this.
 The strong, independent woman inside me hated the hero.
 Hero?
 I laugh — he is a romantic hero?
 I would love to slay him.
+He romanticizes sexual abuse and violence.
 I did plenty of eye rolls (oh no!) and laughed at parts that were not meant to be funny.

 Needless to say, I will not read the rest of the trilogy and I actually threw away my copy because it is not even worth reading if it’s free.
 It’s different, reading this through the eyes of an author, I think.
 It shouldn’t be — we should all be able to see it for what it is.